bryanng77/Covid-19Project/README.md

-# Covid-19 Project
+## Covid-19 Project

-Welcome and do take a look at my SQL queries! :)
+Welcome and do take a look at my Covid-19 Project!